 As is likely clear to you already, cyber security is not as difficult as most expect.
 Nonetheless, certain aspects of the field can feel challenging, such as staying on top of evolving threats and responding accordingly.

 Some potentially demanding factors to watch for in cyber security include:

-- Programme courseware: Cyber security programmes develop their courseware with the aid of top industry professionals and academics.
-Accordingly, programmes are designed to provide core skills required for success in the industry, backed by practical learning in modern methods.
+- Programme courseware: Cyber security programs develop their courseware with the aid of top industry professionals and academics.
+Accordingly, programs are designed to provide core skills required for success in the industry, backed by practical learning in modern methods.
 Typical coursework will be based on real-life case studies that stretch problem-solving skills.

 - Job prospects: Cyber security jobs are in-demand due to organisations’ need to protect corporate and consumer data.
 The US Bureau of Labour Statistics reports that security analysts have a 33% average job growth rate, higher than other occupations.

 - Rate of new threats: Organisations experience a jaw-dropping volume of cyber threats daily – 80,000 per day, according to 2018 data from Purple Sec.
 Due to the rapidly evolving nature of the industry, many of these threats are new and will require novel protective approaches.
 It’s a cybersecurity expert’s job to face these threats.